-- 1. CAMHS undertakes a pathway analysis to enhance understanding of how young people come into CAMHS and conversely those who don't - 2.
+- CAMHS undertakes a pathway analysis to enhance understanding of how young people come into CAMHS and conversely those who don't - 2.
 CAMHS to participate in the planning of the inter-agency strategy on transition - 3.
 Greater Nottingham CAMHS to consider a postholder to be located in Connexions, emulating the North Nottinghamshire CAMHS post.

-It is recommended that a coordinated initiative to enhance personal safety is established which brings together the Nottinghamshire Fire and Rescue Service, the Police (Community Safety Unit) and Social Services (all adult disability).
+It is recommended that an initiative to enhance personal safety is established which brings together the Nottinghamshire Fire and Rescue Service, the Police (Community Safety Unit) and Social Services (all adult disability), in order to better co-ordinate training programmes on safety for young disabled people.